 Step 1 - Acclimatise the flooring.

-Letting your engineered flooring acclimatise in the room where you wish to lay it is the best way to make sure that your installation goes smoothly.
+The first step on how to lay engineered flooring is to let the flooring acclimatise in the room where you wish to lay it.
+This is the best way to make sure that your installation goes smoothly.
 By letting the boxes of engineered flooring sit in the room for around 2 days beforehand, you ensure that the flooring will be accustomed to the temperature and humidity by the time you lay it.

 Step 2 - Clean the subfloor.

-This is an important part of the process because if the subfloor is not clean and dry prior to installation, the floorboards may not lay properly.
+This is an important step in how to lay engineered flooring because if the subfloor is not clean and dry prior to installation, the floorboards may not lay properly.
 If your subfloor is damp, this could cause your engineered flooring to warp.

 Step 3 - Lay the underlay.